-See also College of Health Sciences and Education policy, available in the "Clinical Education" section of the Physical Therapy website http://www.misericordia.edu/pt.
+See also College of Health Sciences & Education policy, available in the "Clinical Education" section of the College of Health Sciences & Education website College of Health Sciences and Education - Misericordia University

 - 1. Standard precautions and Transmission Based Precautions will be observed during any tasks that involve exposure to blood, body fluids, or tissues. - 2.
 During clinical/fieldwork education experiences, clinical education site policies and procedures will apply regarding the care and use of needles and other exposure to blood borne pathogens.
 During academic education experiences, the Misericordia University policies and procedures will apply. - 3.
-After use, disposable syringes, needles and other sharp instruments will be placed in the appropriate puncture resistant sharps container. - 4.
-The student is responsible for reviewing the clinical education site's documentation for specific policies regarding reporting of clinical incidents. - 5.
+After use, disposable syringes, needles and other sharp instruments will be placed in the appropriate puncture resistant sharps container.

+- 4. The student is responsible for reviewing the clinical education site's documentation for specific policies regarding reporting of clinical incidents. - 5.
 In the event a student is injured with a sharp instrument or otherwise exposed to blood borne pathogens during the clinical education experience, the MU Physical Therapy Department must be notified immediately.
 They, in turn, will notify the Student Health Service: (570) 674-6276. - 6.
 As outlined in the College of Health Sciences & Education Policy #4 Clinical Incident Report, a Clinical Incident Report form must be completed and returned within 10 working days from the date of the incident.
 Forms for reporting clinical incidents may be obtained from the MU Physical Therapy Department.